- Natural History Trips

 For 14 years the Oceanic Society has supported benign research on the spotted dolphins of the Bahamas.
 Our researchers know the dolphins individually through their natural markings, and have named and constructed life histories for over 130 individuals.
 You can adopt one of the Bahamas' dolphins such as Stubby, Top Notch, or TS, gain a window into their watery world, and learn about their personality traits.

-The Oceanic Society initiated the Adopt-A-Dolphin program in 1988 as a means for public involvement and field support for the research effort.
-Your support will purchase and maintain much needed field equipment to keep the project going, and help inform others about dolphin issues.
+The Oceanic Society initiated the Adopt-A-Dolphin program in 1988 as a means for public involvement and to generate support for our research programs.
+Your support will help us continue our international dolphin research and conservation programs.
 Here are the names of some spotted dolphins often seen during our research season.

 To Adopt a Dolphin:

-Scroll down to the bottom of this page, and place your order, or Click on a Picture
+Scroll down to the bottom of this page to place your order, or click on a picture

 Otherwise, you may download our Adoption Form, fill it out, and send it in to us by mail.